 Note: If full colour printing is not an option.
 Use the guidelines for colour bar in one colour printing.

-The lightest colour (level 1) appears on the left; and the darkest colour (level 4) appears on the right.
+The lightest colour from each colour palette (level 1) appears on the left; and the darkest colour (level 4) appears on the right.
+You may not alter the position of the colour levels, or mix colours from different colour palettes within a colour bar.

 For complete details on colours and their codes, see Colour palette.